UPPMAX/HPC-python/docs/day2/ml.rst

 Note: if you are logged in to Rackham on UPPMAX and have submitted a GPU job to Snowy, then you need to use this to see the job queue:

 ``squeue -M snowy -u <username>``

-There is also a Horovod example under the "More about ML" section: https://uppmax.github.io/HPC-python/day2/ML_deeper.html

 General
 -------